BaronJake/translate_files/README.md

 ### Requirements
-To install requirements:
+To install requirements to run script:

-*pip install -r requirements.txt      - for requirements to run scripts *pip install -r requirements-test.txt - for requirements to run tests (when written)
+* pip install -r requirements.txt

+To install requirements to run tests (when written)
+* pip install -r requirements-test.txt

 You'll also need to get a Google API_KEY: